-Editor element Description General Settings Data Type Name Type a unique name to identify the data type.
+Editor element Description Data Type Name Type a unique name to identify the data type.
 Only letters, numbers, and the underscore character must be used in the data type name.
 If you use UTF-8 characters, make sure that the locale on the Impact Server where the data type is saved is set to the UTF-8 character encoding.
 Data Source Name This field is automatically populated, based on your data source selection in the Data Types task pane of the Navigation panel.
 However, if you have other SQL data sources configured to use with Netcool/Impact, you can change it to any of the SQL data sources in the list, if necessary.
 If you enter a new name, a message window asks you to confirm your change.
 Click OK to confirm the change.
 If you change your mind about selecting a different data source, click Cancel .
-Display Icon: Browse Click to display an icon selection window.
-The one you select associates it with the data type and all its related data items throughout the GUI.
-Click over an icon to select it and close the window.
-Click Close to close the window without choosing an icon.
-SNMP Settings Oid Configuration Select Packed OID data types from the Oid Configuration list.
-New Attribute If you are creating this data type for use with the standard data-handling functions AddDataItem and GetByFilter, create a new attribute on the data type for each variable you want to access.
-To create an attribute, click New Attribute and specify an attribute name and the OID for the variable.
-If you are creating this data source for use with the new SNMP functions, you do not need to explicitly create attributes for each variable.
-In this scenario, you pass the variable OIDs when you make each function call in the Impact policy.
+Access the data through UI data provider: Enabled To ensure that the UI data provider can access the data in the data type, select the Access the data through UI data provider: Enabled check box.
+When you enable the check box the data type sends data to the UI data provider.
+When the data model refreshes, the data type is available as a data provider source.
+The default refresh rate is 5 minutes.
+For more information about UI data providers, see the Solutions Guide.